sh7dm/dp83x-gui/README.md

 To use this you'll need to install:

  * Ultra Sigma from Rigol [OPTIONAL: Can also just copy/paste the address from the DP83X (DP831,DP832) display]
- * Python 3.x with pyside6 PyQt5 pyqtgraph pyvisa-py install as follows
+ * Python 3.x
  * pip install pyside6
- * pip install PyQt5
  * pip install pyqtgraph
- * pip install pyvisa-py
+ * pip install pyvisa-py [On Linux you can skip this and use /dev/usbtmc*]
  * pip install matplotlib

 Once your system is running, just run dpgui.py via your installed Python.
 Supply the address string (open Ultra Sigma, make sure it finds your Power Supply, and copy-paste address string from that, OR just look in the 'utilities' menu, OR point your browser to its IP address).